Sri Lanka Armed Forces: Imperial service

+Dominion of Ceylon

 Following the establishment of the Dominion of Ceylon with Britain granting independence in 1948, work began to establish a regular military.
-The Army Act No. 17 of 1949 was passed by Parliament on 11 April 1949 and formalized in the Gazette Extraordinary No. 10028 of 10 October 1949.
+The Army Act No. 17 of 1949 was passed by Parliament on 11 April 1949 and formalised in the Gazette Extraordinary No. 10028 of 10 October 1949.
 This marked the creation of the Ceylon Army, and the CDF and the CRNVR were disbanded to make way for a regular navy.
 On 9 December 1950 the Royal Ceylon Navy (RCyN) was established.
 Finally, in 1951 the Royal Ceylon Air Force (RCyAF) was established as the youngest of the three forces.
 From the outset Britain played a significant role in helping the Ceylon government in developing its armed forces.

-The growth of the Ceylon Armed Forces was slow due to lack of foreign threat, since Ceylon maintained cordial relations with its neighbor India and had a defence treaty with Britain.
+The growth of the Ceylon Armed Forces was slow due to lack of foreign threat, since Ceylon maintained cordial relations with its neighbour India and had a defence treaty with Britain.
 In the 1950s it was mainly employed in internal security assisting the police.
 There was an attempted coup in 1962 by a group of reservists, which led to cuts in military spending and the disbandment of several regiments.
 This, together with the lack of an intelligence agency, left it ill-prepared for the insurgency launched by the Marxist JVP in April 1971.